jsutixvdatascyj5/notes/README.md

 Second, use time management techniques to your advantage.
 Block out time in the schedule for specific tasks so that your workflow is structured and efficient.
 You can also use tools like Pomodoro Technique to break up your day into focused work periods, giving your brain time to rest and refresh.

 Lastly, maintain organization in all aspects of your programming.
 That means keeping your code clean, organized, documented, version controlled, etc. Organization will save you time and headaches down the road when you need to find something or need someone else to understand your project.
 It will also make it easier for you when it comes time for maintenance or expansion of the project down.

+# 2024-02-13
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, always plan your day or week ahead of time.
+Write down your goals for the day and break them down into smaller tasks.
+Then, allocate time for each task during your working hours.
+Planning ahead will prevent you from getting overwhelmed by tasks and help to maintain a sense of control.
+It will also help ensure you have enough time to complete each tasks without feeling rushed.
+ - 来自Helpful Assistant